JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 An implementation may optionally implement [`obs`](@ref), to expose to the user (or some meta-algorithm like cross-validation) the representation of input data internal to `fit` or `predict`, such as the matrix version `A` of `X` in the ridge example.
+That is, we may factor out of `fit` (and also `predict`) the data pre-processing step, `obs`, to expose its outcomes.
+These outcomes become alternative user inputs to `fit`.
+To see the use of `obs` in action, see [below](@ref advanced_demo).

 Here we specifically wrap all the pre-processed data into single object, for which we introduce a new type:

 ```@example anatomy2
 struct RidgeFitObs{T,M<:AbstractMatrix{T}}